Buffalo Bayou Park Cistern

 —don’t miss the nearby art installation, Down Periscope

 , which offers a peek into the cistern from aboveground.
-Schedule a tour to see it up close—tours last 30 minutes and are held at 3 p.m. every Wednesday, Thursday, and Friday.
+Schedule a tour to see it up close—tours last 30 minutes and are held from 11 a.m. to 5 a.m.
+Wednesday through Sunday.
 Reservations required.